-Template 1 below provides a mapping of the Company's Financial Statement categories with regulatory risk categories, as at 31 October 2022 and as at 31 October 2021.
+Template 1 below provides a mapping of the Company's Financial Statement categories with regulatory risk categories, as at 31 October 2023 and as at 31 October 2022.
 As the Company's scope of accounting consolidation and its scope of regulatory consolidation are the same, a reconciliation of the Company's balance sheet on an accounting basis to the Company's balance sheet under the regulatory basis is not required.
 The Company's financial statements and regulatory disclosures are prepared on an unconsolidated / individual basis.
+Certain changes have been made to the comparative template to better align with the current year template presentation.